ux/ui essentials

 1) Most simply, address a client by name.
 It is easy to implement by automating the process with its inclusion in mailing templates.
 The effect of this approach will be strong because a client sees their name already on the first line.

 2) Discover and use personal details about the client in your communication.
-Importantly, this is not about details related to interaction with your product (features, business needs, etc), but some intimate issues that speak of a user's life while respecting their privacy.
+Importantly, this is not about details related to interaction with your product (features, business needs, etc.) but some intimate issues that speak of a user’s life while respecting their privacy.

 This data can be retrieved from:

 • the customer profile.
-This can be something as simple as their birthday, that can be further used as a pretext to send them a warm “hi” and a symbolic present to reignite the connection;
+This can be something as simple as their birthday, which can be further used as a pretext to send them a warm “hi” and a symbolic present to reignite the connection;

-• entertaining quizzes that you suggest to your users in exchange for some symbolical rewards, as a popular user testing platform Enroll does;
+Entertaining quizzes that you suggest to your users in exchange for some symbolical rewards, as a popular user testing platform Enroll does;

-Source: https://enrollapp.com/
+Source: Enrollapp

 • analysis of their in-app operations.
-Suppose, your platform is a booking app that keeps a record of hotels and restaurants visited by each client.
-This data can be effectively used to create a user's cultural profile and adjust the tone and content of communication accordingly.
+Suppose your platform is a booking app that keeps a record of hotels and restaurants visited by each client.
+This data can be effectively used to create a user’s cultural profile and adjust the tone and content of communication accordingly.

-As an example of effective personalization of form rather than content, a graphic design platform Canva determines the color preferences of every user based on their workflow and then creates unique visual layouts for their messages.
+As an example of effective personalization of form rather than content, a graphic design platform, Canva, determines the color preferences of every user based on their workflow and then creates unique visual layouts for their messages.

-Source: https://assets-global.website-files.com
+Source: Canva

-Use a personalized video.
-Don't worry, you need not produce hundreds of unique recordings for every churned customer.
+3) Use a personalized video.
+Don’t worry, you need not produce hundreds of unique recordings for every churned customer.
 One video that is processed with software generating personalized thumbnails will be quite enough.

-This device creates a more powerful effect of personal engagement compared to other forms of communication.
+This creates a more powerful effect of personal engagement compared to other forms of communication.
 When a user sees a real person making eye contact and talking in the second-person narrative out of the screen, it gives an impression of real face-to-face interaction.

 V. Be timely and relevant in your reactivation efforts.